stlab/libraries/docs/includes/stlab/forest_algorithms.hpp/f_equal_shape.md

       inline:
         description:
           - "***********************************************************************************************"
-          - "\"Congruent\" would be a nice name here, but in geometry that also implies reflection."
+          - '"Congruent" would be a nice name here, but in geometry that also implies reflection.'
       return: __OPTIONAL__
       signature_with_names: "template <class Forest1, class Forest2>\nauto equal_shape(const Forest1 & x, const Forest2 & y) -> bool"
   namespace: